catena-labs/did-jwks/SPEC.md

 ### Key Rotation and History

 JWKS key rotation removes old keys from the endpoint, but there is no mechanism to verify signatures created with previously valid keys.
-This limits the utility for long-term signature verification.
+This creates a fundamental limitation:

+- **Short-lived tokens**: JWTs and other assertions should have short expiration times
+- **No historical verification**: Signatures cannot be verified after key rotation occurs
+- **Real-time validation**: Verification must happen while keys are still published in the JWKS

+This makes `did:jwks` appropriate for:

+- OAuth2/OIDC JWT validation
+- API authentication tokens
+- Short-lived verifiable presentations
+- Real-time webhook signature verification

+But **NOT appropriate for**:

+- Long-term verifiable credentials
+- Archival signature verification
+- Legal documents requiring long-term validity

 ### Network Availability